LukeShortCloud/rootpages/src/openstack.rst

 `2.` Manual

-A JSON file can be created to define the OpenStack credentials that Rally be using.
+A JSON file can be created to define the OpenStack credentials that Rally will be using.
 Example files can be found at `~/rally-venv/samples/deployments/`.

 ::